bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.4.0 &mdash; 21 of Setptember, 2015 =
+* Feature: Now Modules use AJAX to fake, AKA no more timeouts for big dummy creation
+* Fix: handle WP_Error on term creation, avoids fatal errors if the term already exists &mdash; Thanks [Jonathan Brinley](https://profiles.wordpress.org/jbrinley/)

 = 0.3.3 &mdash; 10 of June, 2015 =
 * Tweak: Our menus and submenus no longer require JavaScript to work